terencecistudent/rockband-project/README.md

 This website is for fans or potential fans of The Monkees who wish to know a bit more about this band and to also make bookings to perform as special events.
 There are five pages on this website which are:
 Home, Shows, Media, About and Contact.

-Each page has a callout section and a subscribe section.
-The reason behind this is to show that The Monkees are availabe for bookings which has a link to the Contact page, and it is simple to subscribe to get the latest news or offers about the band.
+* Home Page: Showcases a background image of the band underneath a callout section about the bands availability to play at special occasions (In all webpages).
+Content shows a couple of audio clips and tour dates.
+There is a subscription section, a section telling the users that they are active on social media and social media icons in the footer (In all webpages).

+* Shows Page: Shows tables of previous and upcoming tour dates.

+* Media Page: Section of audio clips, a video and album pictures.

+* About Page: Picture and small information about each band member.
+Small number of facts about the band.

+* Contact Page: Contact Form.

 ## UX